-- Travel by Car - $50 per trip for away games outside of Monroe County/Section V to cover gas & tolls; Travel to a Tournament not in New York State will be reimbursed $125 (4+ hours away)
+- Travel by Car - $50 per trip for away games outside of Monroe County/Section V to cover gas and tolls; Travel to a Tournament not in New York State will be reimbursed $125 (4+ hours away).

 WYHA Policies Agreed to at Registration

 Code of Conduct for Participating in WYHA Agreement